bradsherman/FundComp1/README.md

 Fundamentals of Computing 1 taught me the basics of programming while learning the C language.
 This was my first, programming course other than a few courses online at codecademy.com.
 This course gave me a solid foundation of the basic principles of programming.

+** Note: In order to play Donkey Kong, the lucida sans typewriter font is required **